A Greedy Hierarchical Approach to Whole-Network Filter-Pruning in CNNs: Abstract

 \section{Abstract}

 Deep convolutional neural networks (CNNs) have achieved impressive performance in many computer vision tasks.
 However, their large model sizes require heavy computational resources, making pruning redundant filters from existing pre-trained CNNs an essential task in developing efficient models for resource-constrained devices.
 Whole-network filter pruning algorithms prune varying fractions of filters from each layer, hence providing greater flexibility.
 State-of-the-art whole-network pruning methods are either computationally expensive due to the need to calculate the loss for each pruned filter using a training dataset, or use various heuristic / learned criteria for determining the pruning fractions for each layer.
 Hence there is a need for a simple and efficient technique for whole network pruning.
 This paper proposes a two-level hierarchical approach for whole-network filter pruning which is efficient and uses the classification loss as the final criterion.
 The lower-level algorithm (called filter-pruning) uses a sparse-approximation formulation based on linear approximation of filter weights.
 We explore two algorithms: orthogonal matching pursuit-based greedy selection and a greedy backward pruning approach.
 The backward pruning algorithm uses a novel closed-form error criterion for efficiently selecting the optimal filter at each stage, thus making the whole algorithm much faster.
 The higher-level algorithm (called layer-selection) greedily selects the best-pruned layer (pruning using the filter-selection algorithm) using a global pruning criterion.
 We propose algorithms for two different global-pruning criteria: (1) layerwise-relative error (HBGS), and (2) final classification error (HBGTS).
 Our suite of algorithms outperforms state-of-the-art pruning methods on ResNet18, ResNet32, ResNet56, VGG16, and ResNext101.
 Our method reduces the RAM requirement for ResNext101 from 7.6 GB to 1.5 GB and achieves a 94\% reduction in FLOPS without losing accuracy on CIFAR-10.
+Our code is available \textbf{here} \footnote{https://github.com/filter-pruning/Hierarchical-Filter-Pruning} \footnote{Sourangshu Bhattacharya is thankful to ANRF Core Research Grant No. CRG/2023/004600}